 An invisible audience of software robots continually analyze content on the Internet.
 Videos by non-“YouTube stars” that algorithms don’t promote to the top of the search rankings or the “recommended” sidebar may be seen by few or no human viewers.
 For these videos, robots may be the primary audience.
-In ‘What the Robot Saw,’ the Robot is both AI voyeur and film director, depicting and magnifying the online personas of the subjects of a never-ending film.
+In ‘What the Robot Saw,’ the Robot is AI voyeur turned director: classifying and magnifying the online personas of the subjects of a never-ending film.

-Using computer vision, neural networks, and other robotic ways of seeing and understanding, the Robot continually selects, edits, and arranges recently uploaded public YouTube clips from among those with low subscriber and view counts, focusing on personal videos.
-A loose, stream-of-consciousness structure is developed as the Robot organizes the clips as a drift through neural network-determined groupings.
-As the Robot scans and magnifies the clips, it generates the film in a style fitting its own obsessions, streaming it live back to YouTube for public viewing.
-The film navigates a slice of social media that’s overlooked by the usual search and recommendation algorithms — thus largely only visible to robo-algorithmic voyeurs
+Using computer vision, neural networks, and other robotic ways of seeing, hearing, and understanding, the Robot continually selects, edits, and identifies recently uploaded public YouTube clips from among those with low subscriber and view counts, focusing on personal videos.
+A loose, stream-of-consciousness narrative develops as the Robot drifts through neural network-determined groupings.
+As the Robot scans and magnifies the clips, it generates the film in a style fitting its own obsessions, inserting titles for sections and “interviewees,” and streaming it live back to YouTube for public viewing.

-* The live stream runs eighteen hours a day; there are “intermissions” every four hours (and as needed for maintenance.)
-Archives of some recent streams are available on the Videos page or on the YouTube Channel.
+* The live stream runs throughout day; there are “intermissions” every four hours (and as needed for maintenance.)
+Archives of recent streams are available on the Videos page or on the YouTube Channel.